porbee/dotfiles/README.md

 # dotfiles
 A simple Arch linux config, with usability and productivity in mind at the making of this config.
-Without ignoring the looks of it.
+Without ignoring the looks of it. https://github.com/porbee/dotfiles/tree/main/.dotfiles/bin

 This way of personalizing my system uses i3 as its main window manager, and the top bar is powered with polybar.
-The terminal emulator is kitty, and has 4 custom scripts that are located at xxx.
+The terminal emulator is kitty, and has 4 custom scripts that are located at `https://github.com/porbee/dotfiles/tree/main/.dotfiles/bin`.

 The reason for this is to keep my dotfiles in a safe and easily downloadable repository.
 Mainly for not having to keep my dotfiles in a USB stick.